thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 revocation, neither the Online Certificate Status Protocol (OCSP) nor Certificate Revocation Lists (CRLs) are used by constrained IoT devices.

-Since the publication of RFC 7925 the need for firmware update mechanisms has been reinforced and the work on standardizing a secure and interoperable firmware update mechanism has made substantial progress, see {{?RFC9019}}.
-RFC 7925 recommends to use a software / firmware update mechanism to provision devices with new trust anchors.
-This approach only addresses the distribution of trust anchors and not end entity certificates or certificates of subordinate CAs.

 The use of device management protocols for IoT devices, which often include an onboarding or bootstrapping mechanism, has also seen considerable uptake in deployed devices.
 These protocols, some of which are standardized,